T3kton/t3kton.github.io/source/contractor/TryIt_setup_vcenter.rst

 Vcenter/ESX Setup
 =================

-For the puropses of this demo, VCenter it's self is not required.
+For the purposes of this demo, VCenter it's self is not required.
 All you will need is a standalone ESX server.
 To prevent Contractor from DHCPing your other systems, you will want to create a private network to build contractor's targets in.
 This demo assumes it will be `10.0.0.1/24`.
 For our example name it "internal",